 4 Things You Probably Didn’t Know About Getting an Oil Change

-We all know our vehicles need an oil change and oil filter replacement every three months or 5,000 kilometres (whichever comes first).
-Here are four things you probably *didn’t* know about this essential element of car maintenance.
+We all know our vehicles need an oil change and oil filter replacement every 6,000 to 8,000 kilometres.
+Here are four things you probably *didn't* know about this essential element of car maintenance.

 1. Short trips can have a big impact